 Each city mentioned above is overflowing with history and culture.
 If you find yourself with an extra day or two with nothing to do in Cancun, you should definitely hit up a nearby town.
 From snorkeling to fishing to hiking and more, you'll never run out of things to do.
 Best of all, these cities are kid-friendly, making them the perfect family vacation tourist hot spots.

-Whitney Cann spends the most of her days behind a computer screen, writing about a variety of topics.
+Whitney Cann spends the majority of her days behind a computer screen, writing about a variety of topics.
 She often blogs about her own family vacation getaways as well as many topics related to content creation, and she is currently working on the #HipmunkCityLove Project.
 She is hoping that her writing endeavors will finance a vacation to Cancun next summer.